Choosing between Common Room and Apollo for your go-to-market stack often comes down to five questions:

 Common Room starts at $1,000/month billed annually for the Starter plan, which includes 2 seats, 35,000 contacts, and 240,000 IP enrichments per year.
 Team and Enterprise plans are custom-quoted.
 Product activity signals are an add-on on Starter.
 Phone enrichment via FullEnrich is an add-on at every tier.
 Data warehouse integrations (BigQuery, Snowflake, Redshift) are also add-ons.
 No free plan or self-serve trial is publicly available.

-Apollo is the most accessible.
-The free-forever Starter plan provides 75 credits/month, 2 active sequences, and access to the database (limited to Gmail for email campaigns).
-Paid plans run from $49/seat/month (Basic) to $119/seat/month (Organization).
-The Advanced Dialer is an add-on at $149/month or $119/month billed annually.
+Apollo is the most accessible option.
+The free-forever Starter plan provides 900 credits/year (granted monthly), 2 active sequences, and access to the database.
+Paid plans run from $49/seat/month (Basic) to $79/seat/month (Professional) to $119/seat/month (Organization, minimum 3 seats).
+Credit consumption is 1 credit per email, 8 credits per phone number, up to 9 credits per record enrichment.
 Credits do not roll over, and the "Unlimited" plan is governed by a Fair Use Policy that caps usage.
+See Apollo's detailed pricing breakdown for a fuller comparison.

-ZoomInfo uses custom-quoted pricing with no published dollar amounts.
-The platform offers ZoomInfo Lite as a permanent free tier (10 monthly export credits, access to the database, Chrome extension, WebSights Lite) and a 7-day free trial of the full platform.
+ZoomInfo is free to start with consumption credits based on usage.
+The platform offers a permanent free tier and a free trial of the full platform.
 ZoomInfo is positioned and priced for enterprise and upper mid-market teams.
 Annual contracts are standard.

 For an individual SDR or a small startup, Apollo's free plan and low per-seat pricing make it the obvious entry point.
-For a growth-stage software company with a product-led motion and $12,000+/year to invest in signal intelligence, Common Room becomes viable.
+For a growth-stage software company with a product-led motion and $12,000 or more per year to invest in signal intelligence, Common Room becomes viable.
 For enterprise teams that need verified data at scale, contextual intelligence, and the flexibility to consume that intelligence in any tool, ZoomInfo's investment pays for itself through outcomes like Seismic's 54% productivity gain and 39% of pipeline attributed to ZoomInfo signals.

 Analyst recognition and market validation